 If you’re looking for a fast-paced thriller, you may be better served looking elsewhere, but if you’re looking for a fresh, informative take on one of the defining aspects of our society and our lives, this movie is well worth watching.

 18. Chasing Madoff (2011)

 The next movie on our list also deals with fraud.
 It tells the story of one of the most infamous fraud cases of all time and the rise and fall of the man behind it – Bernie Madoff.

 This documentary is a fascinating look at how and why it took ten years for security analysts to expose Madoff’s Ponzi scheme for what it was finally.
-If you’re interested in understanding how some people have managed to get away with fraud for such extended periods or how exactly Ponzi schemes work, this is a great movie.
-It’s also useful if you’re merely interested in learning more about the infamous Bernie Madoff.
+This is a great movie if you’re interested in understanding how some people have managed to get away with fraud for such extended periods or how exactly Ponzi schemes work.
+It’s also helpful if you’re merely interested in learning more about the infamous Bernie Madoff.

 The Ascent of Money: A Financial History of the World (2008)

-This hour-long documentary about Paul Tudor Jones II is a lesser-known option compared to many on this list, but it’s worth watching for a few reasons.
-Traderis a fascinating look at one of the most successful hedge fund managers in the world.
+This hour-long documentary about Paul Tudor Jones II is a lesser-known option than many on this list, but it’s worth watching for a few reasons.
+Trader is a fascinating look at one of the world’s most successful hedge fund managers.
 Jones is now 66 years old, but the movie was made in 1987 when he was only in his early thirties.
 And this is perhaps one of the most exciting aspects of the film.
 Trader was filmed shortly before the 1987 stock market crash.
-Over thirty years after it’s filming, watching the movie means viewers already know what will happen to the markets and many traders
+Over thirty years after its filming, watching the movie means viewers already know what will happen to the markets and many traders.